guido Guido Tent - General sales, product marketing & management (full time)

+Pasted Graphic Guido Tent - General sales, product marketing & management.
 Born in 1967, studied analog electronics including EMC and RF as major subjects.
 After graduating I worked with various companies before joining Philips in 1996.
-I left in 2005 and Tentlabs became a full time business.
-I am maried with Eva, and our daughter Paula was born in July 2005.
-I drive a Citroen Xantia with active hydraulic suspension (Yes, it uses feedback!) and love it for its' endless amounts of comfort, especially on long trips to Barcelona, my wifes' hometown, where we like to stay as many times as possible to enjoy the climate and food, and source wines to take home (did I mention the hydraulic suspension?).
-In my spare time I exercise durig fitness, play indoor soccer (goalkeeper) and try to relax while having good diners with friends and family.
+I left in 2005 when Tentlabs became a full time business.
+One year later I co-founded Grimmaudio.
+My daughter Paula was born in July 2005 (I taught her to control one of the very first Tentlabs CD players before she was 2 years old).
+I drive a Citroen C5 tourer with active hydraulic suspension (Yes, it uses feedback !) and love it for its' endless amounts of comfort on long trips.
+In my spare time I exercise durig fitness, ride my beloved IDworx bike as much as possible, listen to music (female singers have my special attention) and try to relax while having fine diners and conversations with friends and family.

 petervv Peter van Vegchel - PCB design (free lance)

 I was born in ’62, married, 3 kids.
-I have a fulltime job at Assembleon were I am responsible for the electrical design of Pick and Place machines for the electronics industry.
+I'm a Hardware Design Engineer at TMC Electronics, currently stationed at the Thermo Fischer Imaging Electronics department.
 I’ve got a longtime interest in (DIY) stereo equipment, building speakers and modifying/repairing amplifiers and other stuff.

-Other interests are listening to music and collecting CD’s, LP’s, 45’s and vintage stereo equipment, especially Pioneer stereo’s from the 70’s, the big silver stuff with numerous redundant knobs and switches.
+Other interests are listening to music and collecting vintage stereo equipment, especially highend Pioneer stereo’s from the 70’s, the big silver stuff with numerous redundant knobs and switches.
 I try to stay in some sort of shape by cycling to work each day and excercise during fitness once a week.

 Jos Jos van Eindhoven - Concept design (free lance)